-50+ Gift Ideas for Sports Fans That Won’t Get Returned
+Gift Ideas for Sports Fans That Are Easy to Buy Right

 Safe gifts that rarely get returned

-If you only remember one rule, make it this: avoid gifts that require perfect information (exact size, exact player, exact niche preference).
-The “safe” gifts are the ones that work even if you only know their league, their vibe, or where they watch games.
+If you only remember one rule, make it this: avoid gifts that require perfect information.
+The safest sports gifts are the ones that still work when you only know the fan’s league, vibe, or everyday routine.
+In most cases, lower-return gifts are easier to use, easier to display, and less dependent on exact sizing or player preference.

 3) Posters and wall décor